 ROSEN, A GLOBAL AND LEADING LAW FIRM, Encourages Teleperformance SE Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – TLPFY

-/EIN News/ -- NEW YORK, May 06, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the American Depositary Receipts (“ADRs”) of Teleperformance SE (OTC: TLPFY) between July 29, 2020 and November 9, 2022, both dates inclusive (the “Class Period”), of the important June 20, 2023 lead plaintiff deadline.
+NEW YORK, May 06, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the American Depositary Receipts ("ADRs") of Teleperformance SE TLPFY between July 29, 2020 and November 9, 2022, both dates inclusive (the "Class Period"), of the important June 20, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Teleperformance ADRs during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.